Koniksan/dev-environment/README.md

-### Basic frontend environment for developing with October - CMS
+### Basic frontend environment for developing based on webpack

 > For correct work you need **NODE JS** version not less than **6**